 Many people interchange the terms psychiatrist and psychologist, thinking they are the same thing, but there are significant differences between them.
 The difference between psychiatrists and psychologists comes from the process they use to treat mental health illnesses.
 Clinical psychologist jobs are in high demand to meet the continuing mental health crisis that is gripping the country.

 At Behavioral Health Jobs, we provide job seekers with a specialized database of hundreds of jobs in the behavioral health field.
 Psychiatrists and psychologists will find jobs in their specific areas of study across the country at all experience levels.
-If you are interested in clinical psychologist jobs near you or other jobs in the behavioral health industry, check out the available job listings on the Behavioral Health Jobs website.
+If you are interested in clinical psychiatrist vs. psychologist jobs or other jobs in the behavioral health industry, check out the available job listings on the Behavioral Health Jobs website.

 Psychiatrist vs. Psychologist: What Is the Difference?